raphico/csapp/notes/ch03_machine_code.md

 # 3.9 Heterogenous data structures

+## 3.9.1 Structures

 A C struct is a user-defined type that groups object of possibly different types into a single composite object.
-All fields are stored contiguously in memory, and a pointer to the struct points to its first byte.
-The compiler records the byte offset (how far, in bytes, a field is located from the start address) of each field and uses these offsets to generate memory references for field access
+All fields are stored contiguously in memory, and a pointer to the struct points to its first byte (**struct's address = address of its first field**).
+The compiler determines the fixed byte offsets for each field relative to the struct's base address.
+At runtime, field selection is just pure arithmetic: the CPU computes an address by adding the field's offset to the struct's base address, then performs a memory operation.
+Arrays within structs are embedded directly, not referenced via pointers.
+Because the layout is know at compile time, no metadata or field names appear in machine code, making structs zero-overhead abstractions that map directly to memory

-- Pointer arithmetic and LEA instructions efficiently compute addresses like `&r->a[i]`
-- An array or another struct is embedded directly within the struct, not a pointer to another block of memory
-- Field selection is entirely resolved at compile time; the machine code has no notion of field names
+> The CPU treats structs as raw bytes.
+The compiler's symbolic knowledge (names, types) is stripped away after compilation, so correctness depends entirely on consistent layouts and careful use of types
+> Reordering fields within a struct changes their byte offsets.
+Any generated instruction that still uses the previous offset will interpret memory incorrectly unless recompiled, potentially resulting in silent memory corruption

+## 3.9.2 Unions

+A Union overlays multiple types onto the same memory, letting different fields interpret the same bytes differently.
+The compiler gives every fields the same starting address (offset 0), and the total size equals the largest field.
+This allows memory savings when only one variant is used at a time and allows reinterpretation of raw bit patterns.
+However, because the CPU has no notion of which is field is active, unions bypass C's type safety check.
+Misusing them can lead to portability and correctness problems—especially when data is shared between different machines or serialized—since endianness and field sizes may vary across systems

+> Why do you think this behavior (writing one type, reading as another) can be dangerous or undefined in C, even though the CPU doesn’t care?
+>
+> 1. This behavior can be dangerous especially when data is shared across systems with different endianness or type sizes, as it can lead to incorrect memory interpretation or memory corruption
+> 2. This behavior can also break the strict aliasing rule, which says that compiler can assume that pointers of different types don't point to the same memory.
+So if you store value as one type and read it as another, the compiler might reoder or optimize code in ways that break your expectation.
+Accessing different members of a union in this way is implementation-defined—it may work on some compilers, but it is not guaranteed by the C standard